MariSpirandelli/repo_approval/README.md

 # Repository Files Approval
-#### Application responsible for checking whether the authors of source code changes got all needed approvals from the engineers responsible for the files affected by the change or not.
+#### A simple Java Application responsible for checking whether the authors of source code changes got all needed approvals from the engineers responsible for the files affected by the change or not.
 #### The application returns a string "Approved", if it has enough approvals or "Insufficient Approvals" if there is missing any approval of any engineer.

 ### Application Requirements